refinedev/refine/documentation/docs/migration-guide/3x-to-4x.md

 };
 ```

-🚨 While this is still working, if you want to move to the new `routerProvider` and enable features like nested routes with parameters, custom action routes and more control over your routes, you can use the new `routerProvider` interface.
+🚨 While this is still working, we do not recommend using it.
+If you want to take advantage of new features like nested routes with parameters, custom action routes, and greater control over your routes, we recommend using the new `routerProvider` interface.

 [Please refer to the Router Provider Migration Guide for more information and guidance. →](/docs/migration-guide/router-provider/)

 ### `resources`

-With the new `routerProvider` interface, we also made changes to the `resources` prop, which is now working more like the interaction and connection point between your API and the app rather than a necessity for the router to work.
-Your router can work without resources, in the same way your resources can work without a router.
+With the new `routerProvider` interface, we also made changes to the `resources` prop, which now works more like an interaction and connection point between your API and the app rather than a necessity for the router to work.
+Your router can work without `resources`, in the same way your `resources` can work without a router.

-Now, you can define your actions (`list`, `create`, `edit`, `show`, `clone`) as paths rather than components.
-This will allow you to define custom routes for actions and also use the full potential of your router without being restricted to the routes created automatically.
+You can now define actions (`list`, `create`, `edit`, `show`, `clone`) as paths rather than components.
+This will allow you to define custom routes for individual actions and use your router’s full potential without being restricted to the automatically created routes.

-Defining custom routes enables nested routes and parameters for your resources, such as;
+Defining custom routes enables nested routes and parameters for your resources, such as:

 ```tsx
 resources={[